 Then, on September 1, 1919, the Omaha Police Department shot dead Eugene Scott, an African American bellboy at Hotel Plaza downtown.
 Supposedly, the police raided a poker game and Scott ran away.
 They shot him as he ran, and he died immediately.
 Witnesses reported to the Omaha World-Herald that the death was unnecessary, and the Omaha Bee called the shooting as reckless and indiscriminate, noting it as the “crowning achievement” of a “disgraceful and incompetent” Omaha Police Department.

 Tom and Agnes and Milton Lynched Will

 Agnes Loebeck was born in 1899 in Omaha.
 Her father was Joseph Henry Loebeck (1860-1935), and her mother was Frances Christina Loebeck (1864-1932), both of whom were born in Germany.
 They had seven children, including Agnes Marie (1899-1966).
 The family lived at 3228 South 2nd Street in Omaha.
-On September 25, 1919, Agnes told the Omaha Police Department that she and her reportedly handicapped boyfriend Milton John Hoffman (1897–1982) were assaulted by an African American man.
-Hoffman lived at 1923 S. 13th St, and they were supposedly walking home from a theater.
+On September 25, 1919, Agnes told the Omaha Police Department that she and her reportedly handicapped boyfriend Milton John Hoffman (1897–1982) were assaulted by an African American man at South 5th and Scenic Avenue.
+Hoffman lived at 1923 S. 13th St, and they were reportedly walking home from a theater.